 Puja Procedure for Oil Prasadam and Instructions for Using Oil Prasadam

-The oil prasadam has to be used by pregnant women who want safe pregnancy and easy delivery.
+The oil prasadam is specifically intended for pregnant women seeking a safe pregnancy and easy delivery.

-When you visit the temple for oil prasadam the procedure to obtain it is simple and straightforward.
-You will first have to procure the puja items and the oil prasadam.
-The prasadam is a small bottle of castor oil.
+When you visit the temple to receive the oil prasadam, the process is simple and straightforward.
+First, you need to obtain the puja items and the oil prasadam, which comes in a small bottle of castor oil.

-The puja items are available just outside the temple and the oil prasadam is available inside the temple at the counter near the administrative office.
-Once this is done you can go directly and have darshan of Lord Mulaivananathar.
-After offering pujas at the Shiva Sannidhi you can then move on to the Amman Sannidhi.
+The puja items can be found just outside the temple, while the oil prasadam is available inside the temple at the counter near the administrative office.
+Once you have them, you can proceed to have darshan of Lord Mulaivananathar.
+After offering your prayers at the Shiva Sannidhi, you can then move on to the Amman Sannidhi.

-During archanai the priest will place your oil bottle at the feet of Amman and return it to you.
-The couples can then go outside and buy ghee lamps at the counter and light 5 lamps as an offering to
+During the archanai, the priest will place your oil bottle at the feet of Amman and return it to you.
+Afterwards, couples can go outside and purchase ghee lamps from the counter to light 5 lamps as an offering to Ambal.

-The prasadam is usually obtained in the 3rd trimester of pregnancy.
-If the woman cannot travel during that time then she can obtain the prasadam through other people.
+Typically, the oil prasadam is obtained during the 3rd trimester of pregnancy.
+If a woman is unable to travel during that time, she can arrange to receive the prasadam through other trustworthy individuals.

-There are no food restrictions while taking the prasadam.
-The woman can continue taking nonvegetarian food.
-The complete list of instructions for using oil prasadam is mentioned at the temple.
+There are no food restrictions while taking the prasadam, so the woman can continue consuming non-vegetarian food.
+The complete set of instructions for using the oil prasadam is provided at the temple.

-During the period of the pregnancy, it is good if the women can recite the Garbarakshambigai mantras.
-If time permits the mantras can be chanted 108 times after morning or evening puja.
-If there is insufficient time then please chant as many times as is possible for you.
+Throughout the pregnancy, it is beneficial for women to recite the Garbarakshambigai mantras.
+If time allows, chant the mantras 108 times after the morning or evening puja.
+If time is limited, chant as many times as you can manage.

-You can listen to and download the audio songs of Garbarakshambigai Amman.
-These audio shlokas and songs are very powerful with excellent vibrations for your unborn child.
+You can also listen to and download the audio songs of Garbarakshambigai Amman.
+These powerful shlokas and songs have excellent vibrations for the well-being of your unborn child.

-Please note that there are no other rules for chanting mantra.
-Please chant as you would chant any other mantra/sloka in the presence of Amman’s photo or keeping Amman’s thoughts in your mind.
+Please note that there are no specific rules for chanting mantras.
+Simply chant them as you would any other mantra or sloka, either in the presence of Amman’s photo or by focusing on Amman’s divine presence in your mind.

 You can read testimonials of people who have taken oil prasadam here